 - 8.7.2.
 Prior to the ratification of marks at a Progression and Award Board or at a Joint Assessment Board, students who fail the assessment(s) where module compensation is applicable, shall be eligible for a resit attempt. - 8.7.3.
 Compensation shall be automatically applied at the Student Progress Board or Award Board only after the resit attempt.
-Module compensation is only applicable after the Assessment Board ratification of the failed module and is mandatory after the resit.
 For all final year students, compensation can be applied at the first Award Board in order to facilitate completion for graduation, however the resit attempt should be offered to these students. - 8.7.4.
-Students who fail modules will receive compensation at an Assessment Board for up to a maximum of 40 credits over two modules at Level 3; a maximum of 40 credits over two modules at Level 4; a maximum of 20 credits in one module at Level 5 and a maximum of 20 credits in one module at Level 6 (excluding the dissertation/capstone project, as defined in section 6.2.1) provided that: - a) an average mark of 40% or more has been achieved across 120 credits at that Level (including any failed modules); and - b) the final mark for any individual module to be compensated is at least 30%.
+Students who fail modules will receive compensation at an Assessment Board for up to a maximum of 40 credits over two modules at Level 3; a maximum of 40 credits over two modules at Level 4; a maximum of 20 credits in one module at Level 5 and a maximum of 20 credits in one module at Level 6 (excluding the dissertation/capstone project) provided that: - a) an average mark of 40% or more has been achieved across 120 credits at that Level (including any failed modules); and - b) the final mark for any individual module to be compensated is at least 30%.